edgedb/edgedb/docs/datamodel/links.rst

 Deletion policies
 -----------------

 Links can declare their own **deletion policy**.
-When they target of a link is deleted, there are 4 possible *actions* that can be taken:
+When the target of a link is deleted, there are 4 possible *actions* that can be taken:

 - ``restrict`` (default) - Any attempt to delete the target object immediately